handsOnpipeline/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

 ### Configure the hiddenconfig.properties File

 To run locally the services listed above, you have to configure some properties in the `hiddenconfig.properties` file:
-1. Open the prepared sources from the previous steps or download the final one from the GitHub [Repository](../../../code/easyfranchise/source/backend).
-In the **day2-final** branch, you will find the source in the [code/easyfranchise/source/backend](../../../code/easyfranchise/source/backend) folder.
+1. Open the prepared sources from the previous steps or download the one from the GitHub [Repository](../../../code/easyfranchise/source/backend).
+In the **endresult** branch, you will find the source in the [code/easyfranchise/source/backend](../../../code/easyfranchise/source/backend) folder.

 1. Copy the file ```code/backend/shared-code/src/main/resources/hiddenconfig-template.properties``` to `hiddenconfig.properties` in the same folder.

 1. Maintain your SAP HANA Cloud JDBC connection properties in the `db.*` section.
-This should look like this (use DBADMIN in case you have used the btp-setup-automator:
+This should look like this:
    ```
    db.name: EasyFranchiseHANADB
    db.sqlendpoint: your_hostname.hanacloud.ondemand.com:443
-   db.admin: EFADMIN
+   db.admin: DBADMIN
-   db.password: your_efadmin_password
+   db.password: your_dbadmin_password
    ```

    For more details, see [How to find JDBC Connection Properties](https://github.com/SAP-samples/btp-kyma-multitenant-extension/tree/main/documentation/prepare/configure-hana#how-to-find-jdbc-connection-properties).